leifcr/pine-script-syntax-highlighting/README.md

 ## Features

-This extension adds Pine Script Syntax Hightlighting for VS Code
+This extension adds Pine Script Syntax Hightlighting for VS Code.
+Intended for Pine Script coders so it's easier to use the Visual Studio Code IDE to help write Pine Script.

 ![Pine Example](images/pine_example.png)